 A. Yes.
 Cards tend to expire a certain number of days after first use.
-Typically this might be 3 to 12 months from first use.
+Typically this might be up to 6 months from first use.
 This information is usually provided on each card or on our terms and conditions page for each card.
 Alternatively, the customer service department of the card will be able to tell you.

 Q. Can I usually get through to the countries I need to ?